vjbollavarapu/modulyn-community/docs/GRANT_PROPOSAL.md

 ## 🎯 **Conclusion**

-TidyGen ERP represents a **paradigm shift** in how business operations are conducted, leveraging the power of Web3 technology to create a more transparent, efficient, and trustworthy ecosystem for the cleaning services industry.
+Modulyn ERP represents a **paradigm shift** in how business operations are conducted, leveraging the power of Web3 technology to create a more transparent, efficient, and trustworthy ecosystem for the cleaning services industry.
 Our integration with Polkadot/Substrate technology positions us as pioneers in the Web3 business application space, demonstrating the real-world utility and value of blockchain technology.

 ### **Why Web3 Foundation Should Support This Project**